Oneirical/The-Games-Foxes-Play/design/Soul Magic.md

 As long as you have Souls in storage, you can press "q" to build a line-up of identities you may temporarily assume.
 You can only equip a maximum of 9 souls at a time in your hotbar, but your storage can have an infinite number.
 Using "q" will cost 1 Resolve per draw - Resolve is regenerated after each room clear.
 If you have no more Resolve, you can still draw Souls, but that will cost 1 Ipseity per draw instead.

+You can gain more Resolve by sacrificing Souls after death.
+Souls used in this way are permanently removed.

 Pressing the number keys 1-9 will invoke that specific Soul, and execute a special effect alongside it, depending on the soul type that was used.
 That soul is then placed in a "discard" pile, where it will cycle back eventually for usage.

-To check what a specific Soul does, press "c", then "i", then the number corresponding to the one you wish to inspect.
+To check what a specific Soul does, drag your mouse cursor over them.
+Alternatively, press "c", then "i", then the number corresponding to the one you wish to inspect.

 If a particular Soul is bloating your inventory and drowning out access to more desirable spells, it can be removed through sacrificing them at a Relay, using a special "Forget" power from another soul, tossing them into the void after your character dies, or using them to power a Harmonic Modulator.